-The design framework will be divided into stages.
-First, redesign of Zalmon stream channel and estuary, next, create connections to and from the new shoreline, then redesign the future hotel development on Migdal beach while considering its environmental and social impacts. the redesign of the stream channel will focus on preparing it for the flow volume and will develop from an investigation of the current situation.
+The design framework will be divided into three stages: (1) redesign the Zalmon stream channel and estuary, (2) create connections to and from the new shoreline, and (3) redesign the future hotel development on Migdal beach while considering its environmental and social impacts.
+The redesign of the stream channel will focus on preparing it for the flow volume and will develop from an investigation of the current situation.
 For example, expanding the stream channel will prevent flooding and soil erosion.
-In addition, the restored stream will provide new recreational spaces for the surrounding communities and will allow ecological connection to the local landscape.
-The new suggestion for the hotel’s location and design on Migdal beach will transform the coast from being vulnerable to human impacts and climate change into a harmonious space, where nature and public thrive next to each other Through landscape architecture planning and design, this project aspires to restore water balance in the Kinneret, rehabilitate surrounding habitats, create a new and healthy ecosystem and it ultimately strengthens social values and embraces its cultural heritage.
+In addition, the restored stream will provide new recreational spaces for the surrounding communities and will allow an ecological connection to the local landscape.
+The proposed location and design for the hotel on Migdal beach will transform the coast from being vulnerable to human impacts and climate change into a harmonious space, where nature and public thrive next to each other.
+Through landscape architecture planning and design, this project aspires to restore water balance in the Kinneret, rehabilitate surrounding habitats, create a new and healthy ecosystem, ultimately strengthening social values and embracing the lake’s cultural heritage.

-Maya Cohen : Re-Defining the Good Life / Sustainable Living in Haifa’s Waterfront
+Maya Cohen : Redefining the Good Life: Sustainable Living in Haifa’s Waterfront

 The Haifa port is nestled between the city and the shoreline, disconnecting the coast from the downtown area.
 Soon, a part of Haifa port will be evacuated, presenting an opportunity to reconnect the neighborhoods with their shoreline and create a vibrant urban waterfront.

-This project suggests a new urban space designed for a small carbon footprint lifestyle, utilizing different planning models, such as the kibbutz and the 15-minute city.
-The goal of the design is promoting good health and well-being.
-The daily routine of the community is planned to encourage connection to nature and a sustainable lifestyle.
-Creating a public park, car-free zones, shared spaces, implementing green and blue infrastructure, and reusing existing materials and buildings are few of the strategies used.
-Nature-connectedness, togetherness, personal growth, sustainable programs, and physical activities are another design layer.
-This project aspires to transform the Haifa port into a model for sustainability and urban good life.
+This project proposes a new urban space designed for a small carbon footprint lifestyle, utilizing different planning models, such as the kibbutz and the 15-minute city.
+The goal of the design is to promote good health and well-being.
+The daily routine of the community is planned to encourage a connection to nature and a sustainable lifestyle.
+Creating a public park, car-free zones, and shared spaces; implementing green and blue infrastructure; and reusing existing materials and buildings are a few of the strategies used.
+Nature-connectedness, togetherness, personal growth, sustainable programs, and physical activities are other design layers.
+This project aspires to transform the Haifa port into a model for sustainability and healthy urban living.

-Miriam Sankovsky : Designing Water in Ashdod/ Harnessing Floods to Mitigate Water Stress
+Miriam Sankovsky : Designing Water in Ashdod: Harnessing Floods to Mitigate Water Stress

-As climate change accelerates, scenarios indicate a reduction in annual precipitation, causing more severe water stress.
+As climate change accelerates, some areas are experiencing a reduction in annual precipitation, causing more severe water stress.
 Precipitation is predicted to be scattered across fewer rainfall events, increasing their intensity.
 Ashdod, a densely built coastal city, suffers from urban flooding each rainy season.

-In my project I will focuses on the oldest of Ashdod’s residential quarters, “Quarter Alef”, as it is the most prone to flooding due to old and lacking drainage infrastructure and relatively complex topographical structure.
+In my project, I will focus on the oldest of Ashdod’s residential quarters, Quarter Alef, because it is the most prone to flooding due to an old and lacking drainage infrastructure and relatively complex topographical structure.

-The project mitigates flooding events and harnesses the rainwater by reinforcing and expanding the existing infrastructures (drainage and green spaces), creating filtration, and detention infrastructures.
-These strategies form a set of spatial tools including green roofs, additional parks and a dense net of street trees planted in infiltration trenches.
+The project mitigates flooding events and harnesses the rainwater by reinforcing and expanding the existing infrastructures (drainage and green spaces), creating filtration, and building detention infrastructures.
+These strategies form a set of spatial tools including green roofs, additional parks, and a dense network of street trees planted in infiltration trenches.

-By solving the flood mitigation issues the neighborhood faces, not only will the project allow for water filtration and collection, but create new recreational spaces, connecting between well-established unique neighborhood sites.
+By solving the flood mitigation issues the neighborhood faces, the project will allow for water filtration and collection as well as create new recreational spaces, connecting well-established unique neighborhood sites.

 Noa Weinberger : Seeing the Sea | Creating a Resilient Coastline in Netanya